-What's a Normal Chargeback Rate on Shopify?
-(And What Triggers the 1% Suspension)
+What's a normal chargeback rate on Shopify?
+(And what triggers the 1% suspension)

-This is a plain-language breakdown.
+Plain-language breakdown below.
 Benchmarks by category, what Shopify's threshold actually is, what triggers a review, and what to do if you're above it.

 The short answer

-- Industry average: 0.6% — meaning 6 chargebacks per 1,000 orders.
+- Industry average: 0.6%.
+Six chargebacks per 1,000 orders.

-- Shopify Payments monitoring threshold: ~0.75–1.0% — varies by the acquiring bank, but typically you start getting emails at 0.75%.
+- Shopify Payments monitoring threshold: roughly 0.75% to 1.0%.
+Varies by the acquiring bank.
+Emails typically start at 0.75%.

-A chargeback rate below 0.5% is healthy.
-Between 0.5% and 1% is a warning zone.
-Above 1% is a structural business problem, not a one-off issue.
+Below 0.5% is healthy.
+0.5% to 1% is a warning zone.
+Above 1% is a structural business problem, not a one-off.

 Benchmarks by category